 packet_hash= 1 and wait for the response

-- AS process this message and send a response with
+- The AS processes this message and sends a response with

 params is specific for each type of message and described in corresponding section dedicated to the message type.